 Though the attack on reproductive rights has been taken up as a women’s issue by advocates and the media, Northwestern University experts say the legislation imposes a heavy burden on trans people and could set the groundwork for additional restrictions on decisions people can make about their bodies.

-Northwestern scientists warn excluding this already-marginalized group from the conversation increases barriers transgender people encounter when trying to access abortions and explain why the bill will take a special toll on trans and gender nonconforming individuals.
+Northwestern Now talked with several Northwestern scientists who warn excluding this already-marginalized group from the conversation increases barriers transgender people encounter when trying to access abortions.
+They also explain why the bill will take a special toll on trans and gender nonconforming individuals.

 ‘The goal is the same: to control people’s bodies’